 The Museum of London (Trading) Limited was incorporated on 13 April 2005 as a company limited by shares.
 The Governing Document is the Memorandum and Articles of Association of the company.
 The company is a fully owned subsidiary of the Museum of London.
-The Museum of London was established by the 1965 Museum of London Act and is a registered charity (number 1139250).
+The Museum of London was established by the 1965 Museum of London Act and is a registered charity (number: 1139250).

 The Directors are set out on page 2.
-No Directors held any shares in the company at 31 March 2021 (2020: none).
+No Directors held any shares in the company at 31 March 2023 (2022: none).
+Emoluments paid to Executive Directors are disclosed in Note 5.
+Indemnity insurance for the Company Directors is covered by the Museum of London policy.

-Annual Report and Financial Statements for the year ended 31 March 2021
+Annual Report and Financial Statements for the year ended 31 March 2023